 Up in Arms: Kids & Guns

-Panelists from both sides of the aisle will explore the causes of gun-related deaths among children and teens, discuss the dramatic increase in recent years, talk about policy and education programs around firearms and more.
+On September 6, 2018, American Public Square and KCUR 89.3 presented “Up In Arms: Kids & Guns,” where panelists from both sides of the aisle explored the causes of gun-related deaths among children and teens, discussed the dramatic increase in recent years, talked about policy and education programs around firearms, and more.

 Karen Randolph Rogers

 Deputy Chapter Lead and Statewide Legislative Lead, Missouri Chapter of Moms Demand Action for Gun Sense in America

 Karen Randolph Rogers is the Deputy Chapter Lead and Statewide Legislative Lead for the Missouri chapter of Moms Demand Action for Gun Sense in America.
 Like the five million Moms Demand Action supporters nationwide, Ms. Rogers is a volunteer dedicated to working for responsible gun safety and gun violence prevention laws at the local, state, and federal level.
 Ms. Rogers is also a trained presenter in the Moms Demand Action gun safety program, Be SMART, which educates adults on responsible gun storage practices to protect children from the preventable tragedies of gun suicide and unintentional shootings.